-Our public works director doesn't want to require payment and performance bonds on smaller contracts to save money.
+In order to save money, my public works director doesn't want to require payment and performance bonds on smaller contracts.
 We have never had a claim.
-What do you think?
+Should we continue to require these bonds?

 Thomas in Jefferson

 Dear Tom:

 Payment and performance bond requirements are spelled out in Tex.
 Govt.
 Code Ch.
 2253.
 In short, with respect to public works contracts: